Save up to 25%… Shop Our Birthday Sale Now!

 What’s unique about this mushroom?

-Of all the weird mushrooms, this one might have the most pseudonyms – bearded tooth, hedgehog, pom pom, monkey head, satyr’s beard, just to name a few.
-It earned its most common name from its white, shaggy, hair-like texture that resembles the mane of a lion.
+Of all the weird mushrooms, this one might have the most pseudonyms – hedgehog, pom pom, monkey head, satyr’s beard, bearded tooth mushroom, just to name a few.
+It earned its most recognizable name from its white, shaggy, hair-like texture that resembles the mane of a lion.

 What useful properties does this mushroom have?

-This unusual mushroom isn’t only good for your brain.
-Human and animal studies are suggesting that it can help support the health of your immune system, heart, inflammation response, and digestion.
-In fact, Lion’s Mane extract is a popular addition to digestive cookies in East Asian countries.
+Human and animal studies suggest that it can also help support the health of your immune system, heart, inflammation response, and digestion.
+In fact, Lion’s Mane extract is a popular ingredient in digestive cookies in East Asian countries.

 Lion's Mane Cookies - Digestive

 Lion’s Mane mushroom extract is used in the West primarily for its brain-boosting properties.
-However, East Asian countries use it more for its gut-benefitting properties, so it is a common ingredient in digestive cookies like these.
+However, East Asian countries use it more for its gut-benefiting properties, so it’s a common ingredient in digestive cookies like these.

 Strange mushrooms Cordyceps Militaris